gideonokoroafor/SFree/README.md

 # SFree

-A new Flutter project. -> Stress Free App
+A new Flutter project. -> Stress Free App.

 ## Getting Started